vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

   users.
 - This multipart scheme raises the possibility of leaving unusable data in the S3 bucket due to incomplete multipart uploads.
-This data is technically recoverable, but not using the standard process.
+This data is recoverable, but only with an extra processing step.

 ## Prior Art